 TRUMAN & TENNESSEE is an elegy of sorts, told through the writers’ words.
 They’re on the page and in television footage and clips from movies made from Capote’s novels and Williams’ plays—with additional voiceover by Jim Parsons (Capote) and Zachary Quinto (Williams).
 In life, Capote and Williams were often out of sight of one another but never out of mind.
 Williams knew from the beginning that Capote—an inveterate gossip—could not be trusted.
 Indeed, in “Unspoiled Monsters”—the first chapter of his unfinished, socially disruptive novel Answered Prayers—Capote detailed a comically sordid scene of an intoxicated playwright ensconced in a residential hotel room, kept company by a bulldog and a hustler.
 Yet before their deaths in the mid-1980s, eighteen months apart, they managed to reach a kind of rapprochement.
 As Tennessee said to Truman at the end, “This might be an appropriate time to say something to you that you once said to me: I care about you more than you know.
 Perhaps the thing most to help you right now is your incomparable sense of humor.
 Rest a bit, and never, never stop laughing.”

-TRUMAN & TENNESSEE is in cinemas and streaming on Kino Marquee.
-See links below for details.
+TRUMAN & TENNESSEE is streaming on Kino Marquee.
+See link below for details.

 Directed by Lisa Immordino Vreeland